Henry Miller: California, 1942–1980

 Only 200 copies of Miller's 1972 chapbook On Turning Eighty were published.
-Published by Capra Press, in collaboration with Yes!
+Published by Capra Press in collaboration with Yes!
 Press, it was the first volume of the "Yes!
-Capra" chapbook series and is 34 pages in length.
+Capra" chapbook series and is 34 pages long.
 The book contains three essays on topics such as aging and living a meaningful life.
-In relation to reaching 80 years of age, Miller explains:
+Of reaching age 80 years, Miller writes:

-If at eighty you're not a cripple or an invalid, if you have your health, if you still enjoy a good walk, a good meal (with all the trimmings), if you can sleep without first taking a pill, if birds and flowers, mountains and sea still inspire you, you are a most fortunate individual and you should get down on your knees morning and night and thank the good Lord for his savin' and keepin' power.
+In 1973, Miller was nominated for the Nobel Prize in Literature by University of Copenhagen professor Allan Philip.

 Miller and Tokuda divorced in 1977.
-Then in his late 80s, Miller filmed with Warren Beatty for the 1981 film Reds, which was also directed by Beatty.
+Then in his late 80s, Miller filmed with Warren Beatty for the 1981 film Reds, which Beatty also directed.
 He spoke of his remembrances of John Reed and Louise Bryant as part of a series of "witnesses".
-The film was released eighteen months after Miller's death.
-During the last four years of his life, Miller held an ongoing correspondence of over 1,500 letters with Brenda Venus, a young Playboy model and columnist, actress and dancer.
-A book about their correspondence was published in 1986.
+The film was released 18 months after Miller's death.
+During the last four years of his life, Miller held an ongoing correspondence of over 1,500 letters with Brenda Venus, a young Playboy model and columnist, actress, and dancer.
+A book about their correspondence was published by William Morrow, NY, in 1986.

 Death

-Miller died of circulatory complications at his home in Pacific Palisades, Los Angeles, on June 7, 1980, at the age of 88.
+Miller died of circulatory complications at his home in Pacific Palisades, Los Angeles, on June 7, 1980, aged 88.
 His body was cremated and his ashes shared between his son Tony and daughter Val.
-Tony has stated that he ultimately intends to have his ashes mixed with those of his father and scattered in Big Sur.
+Tony has said he intends to have his own ashes mixed with his father's and scattered in Big Sur.

 US publication of previously banned works

 The publication of Miller's Tropic of Cancer in the United States in 1961 by Grove Press led to a series of obscenity trials that tested American laws on pornography.
 The U.S. Supreme Court, in Grove Press, Inc., v.
 Gerstein, citing Jacobellis v.
-Ohio (which was decided the same day in 1964), overruled the state court findings of obscenity and declared the book a work of literature; it was one of the notable events in what has come to be known as the sexual revolution.
+Ohio (which was decided the same day in 1964), overruled the state court findings of obscenity and declared the book a work of literature.
+This was one of the signature events of the sexual revolution.
 Elmer Gertz, the lawyer who successfully argued the initial case for the novel's publication in Illinois, became Miller's lifelong friend; a volume of their correspondence has been published.
-Following the trial, in 1964–65, Miller's other books, which had also been banned in the US, were published by Grove Press: Black Spring, Tropic of Capricorn, Quiet Days in Clichy, Sexus, Plexus and Nexus.
-Excerpts from some of these banned books, including Tropic of Cancer, Black Spring and Sexus, were first published in the US by New Directions in The Henry Miller Reader in 1959.
+After the trial, in 1964–65, Miller's other books, which had also been banned in the US, were published by Grove Press: Black Spring, Tropic of Capricorn, Quiet Days in Clichy, Sexus, Plexus, and Nexus.
+Excerpts from some of them, including Tropic of Cancer, Black Spring, and Sexus, were first published in the US by New Directions in The Henry Miller Reader in 1959.